 Saving energy is likely a priority for your household, and there are plenty of strategies that you and your family can follow to minimize monthly consumption of electricity.
-Make sure not to forget to consider electrical safety when making your home more efficient, as maintenance lapses in this regard are responsible for over 50,000 home fires and hundreds of electrocutions each year, according to the Electrical Safety Foundation.
+Make sure not to forget to consider electrical safety when making your home more efficient, as maintenance lapses in this regard are responsible for more than 51,000 home fires and hundreds of electrocutions each year, according to the Electrical Safety Foundation.

 “Keep your power bills under control while also protecting your family.”

 Old appliances can have fraying wires, worn components and overheating issues.
 All of these factors can increase risk factors for electrocutions and fires occurring in the home.

 Likewise, the same signs indicate that an appliance is running significantly less efficiently than designed.
 These issues become even more problematic when appliances fall into disrepair or do not receive routine maintenance over an extended period of time.
 Thankfully, both issues can be addressed with the same solutions.